strontic/strontic.github.io/xcyclopedia/library/wscapi.dll-4713CF722A624AF25981DD03005D68B7.md

 ## Possible Misuse

 *The following table contains possible examples of `wscapi.dll` being misused.
-While `wscapi.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wscapi.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --